-GENEVA — A key threshold of the 2015 Paris Agreement that has for years been considered something of a “safe” temperature guardrail against the worst effects of global warming could be reached within five years, the World Meteorological Organization warned on Thursday.
+GENEVA (AN) — A key threshold of the 2015 Paris Agreement that has for years been considered something of a “safe” temperature guardrail against the worst effects of global warming could be reached within five years, the World Meteorological Organization warned on Thursday.

 Until a decade ago, international negotiators sought to limit warming mainly due to carbon emissions from fossil fuel burning to 2 degrees C. above pre-industrial times.

 That changed in the landmark Paris treaty, which committed the world to holding the average temperature increase to well below 2 degrees C. above pre-industrial levels, and to pursuing efforts to preferably limit it to 1.5 degrees C. in an effort to avoid the worst effects of the planet's overheating.